-Mustang White Plastisol Ink is virtually non bleeding and low fusion Plastisol ink for most bleeder shirts made out of polyester, PVC, cotton and Nylon (For some Nylon fabric Isocyanate catalyst may be needed).
-This Plastisol is virtually a non bleeding ink, provided you follow the fusion and dryer temperature, given below.
-Mustang White is a low temperature curing white Plastisol ink recommended for all fabrics, including nylon, polyester and cotton.
+Mustang White Plastisol Ink is virtually nonbleeding and low fusion Plastisol ink for most bleeder shirts made out of polyester, PVC, cotton, and Nylon (For some Nylon fabric Nylobond (Xenon) may be needed).
+This Plastisol is virtually a nonbleeding ink, provided you follow the fusion and dryer temperature, given below.
+Mustang White is a low temperature curing white Plastisol ink recommended for all fabrics, including nylon, polyester, and cotton.
+There are some dyes that are very heat-sensitive, so make sure that you test first print to make sure of and sublimation and migration of the dye.

 Mustang White is almost non-bleedingWe suggest that before using Mustang White for difficult to adhere surfaces and bleeder fabrics, a sample should be made to make sure of the product suitability.
-This pure and bright white Plastisol ink is a non-phthalate product that saves energy due to its low temperature fusing, one coat may suffice to have enough coverage and whiteness for some fabrics.
+This pure and bright white Plastisol ink is a non-phthalate product that saves energy due to its low-temperature fusing, one coat may suffice to have enough coverage and whiteness for some fabrics- Some heavy fabrics may require two coats.
 If Mustang White has to be thinned down; only Nylon Curable Reducer (NCR-40) from Xenon Products should be used to avoid bleeding.
-The reason is that most reducer would make the product to bleed and lose it's adhesion and opaqueness to difficult fabrics.
+The reason is that most reducers would make the product bleed and lose its adhesion and opaqueness to difficult fabrics.
 Mustang White high opacity colors both regular and neon are also available.
-For dark fabrics, we suggest to use 110 mesh count for better coverage.
+For dark fabrics, we suggest using a 110 mesh count for better coverage.

 - "Virtually" nonbleeding